 ~ Paul, AD56

 At CBJ we are determined to carry new messages and plans to the global street frontiers where the pain is real, and the suffering public remains brazenly dismissed.
 Here we trek and re-map the deserts of reality-denial.
 Our CBJ mission isn’t apocryphal; it’s authentic.
 Research, data, and experience drive our curious and determined guests to essential reassuring territories with significant corrective actions.
-We’re not settling on the tenant farms to pick cotton for the feudal landlords; we’re on a midnight ride scouting safe havens for those back home.

 Therefore: Ongoing Training At CBJ To Address Treatment Failure